Kathleen M. O'Malley

-Kathleen Patricia McDonald O'Malley (born November 17, 1956) is a former United States circuit judge of the United States Court of Appeals for the Federal Circuit.
+Kathleen McDonald "Kate" O'Malley (born November 17, 1956) is a former United States circuit judge of the United States Court of Appeals for the Federal Circuit.
+She is currently of counsel at Sullivan & Cromwell.

 Early life and education

 Born in Drexel Hill, Pennsylvania, O'Malley received a double Artium Baccalaureus degree from Kenyon College in Gambier, Ohio, in 1979, graduating magna cum laude and Phi Beta Kappa.
 She had majors in honors history and economics, and she graduated in both with distinction.
 She received a Juris Doctor from Case Western Reserve University School of Law, Order of the Coif, in 1982, where she served on Law Review and was a member of the National Mock Trial Team.